 Consumers seek product safety, quality, and reliability in addition to attractive price and good taste.
-Public concern is growing also in the areas of international legal and regulatory product manufacture standards compliance, human rights and labor conditions of workers, and the issue of product procurement natural resource depletion.
+Public concern is growing also in the areas of international legal and regulatory product manufacture standards compliance, human rights and labor conditions of workers.
 Aeon's TOPVALU brand is addressing such public concerns and responding to expectations with a variety of measures prior to offering products for sale.